How to Configure Unattended Upgrades on Debian 12/11/10

 Remove-Unused-Kernel-Packages

-This option determines whether to remove kernel packages no longer in use after an upgrade.
-By default, this option is enabled.
-To prevent the removal of unused kernel packages, set the value to “false” as shown in the example below:
+This option decides if the system should remove kernel packages that are no longer in use after an upgrade.
+By default, the system enables this option.
+If you want to stop the system from removing unused kernel packages, set the value to “false”, as demonstrated in the example below:

 Unattended-Upgrade::Remove-Unused-Kernel-Packages "false";